The author is a guitarist and bassist with over 35 years of experience as a musician.

 - Power: These amps aren’t going to be loud enough to play in a band, but they should be good enough for small gigs or jamming with acoustic guitar players.
 But overall volume isn’t even as much of a concern as headroom.
 Headroom is basically a way to describe how much power is at your disposal.
 The more power you have, the better your amp will sound at moderate volumes.
 In this price range, 40-50 watts is a good rating.

-Finally, it should go without saying I am going to look to amps made by brands I know and trust.
-I’ve played bass for over twenty years, and owned gear from a bunch of different manufacturers.
+Finally, it should go without saying I am going to look at amps made by brands I know and trust.
+I’ve played bass for over twenty years and owned gear from a bunch of different manufacturers.
 Some are simply better than others.

 The Rumble 40 features 40 watts of power coming at you through a single 10-inch speaker.
 There are a few noteworthy features I really like here:

 - 4-band EQ: Rather than the typical 3-band seen in many amps this size.
 There are also Bright, Contour and Vintage switches to help further shape your sound.

 - Overdrive: OD is a nice perk in a small amp like this.
 You can dial in warmer, tubey sounds, or crank it up and allow the spirit of Lemmy to guide you.

 - XLR Out: Even though this amp is too small to use with a band on its own, the XLR out allows you to connect with a PA system and use the amp for tone shaping.
 That means you can actually play not only small gigs with this little thing, but also plug it into a PA and compete with loud guitars.